When You're Down Bad and You Know It's Your Fault — Modern Paraphrase | nocap.bible

 This is what unconfessed sin does — it doesn't just stay in one corner of your life.
 It spreads.
 It infects everything.
 David's foolishness didn't just damage his relationship with God; it wrecked his body, his mind, his entire existence.
 The tumult in his heart isn't just guilt — it's the chaos that comes when you know you've gone against everything you were made for.

-Now David turns from his own brokenness to the loneliness that comes with it.
+Now turns from his own brokenness to the loneliness that comes with it.
 God sees everything — but the people around him?
 They've all stepped back.

 "Lord, You see everything I'm longing for.
 My sighing isn't hidden from You.
 My heart is pounding out of my chest, my strength is gone, and even the light in my eyes has faded.
 My friends?
 They're keeping their distance — like I'm contagious.
 My own family stands far off."